 The Public Service is actively changing with Irish society to reflect the communities we serve and is strongly committed to equality of opportunity in all its employment practices.

-Throughout their working lives, Public Servants can be assured of equality of participation in their Organisation, Department or Office, regardless of gender, marital or family status, sexual orientation, religious belief, age, disability, race or membership of the Traveller Community.
+Throughout their working lives, Public Servants can be assured of equality of participation in their Organisation, Department or Office, regardless of gender, civil or family status, sexual orientation, religious belief, age, disability, race or membership of the Traveller Community.

 All Public Servants have a responsibility to create a working environment in which differences are respected and in which all people - staff, clients and customers - are valued as individuals.